TrustPoint-Project/trustpoint/docs/source/onboarding.rst

 How It Works:

-- A new device with the Onboarded protocol **Trustpoint client** is added to Trustpoint
+- A new device with the onboarding protocol **Trustpoint client** is added to Trustpoint
 - In **Devices** click **Start Onboarding** on the new device
 - Copy the provided command to your clipboard and execute it on the device
 - The device is onboarded